LivePersonInc/knowledge-center-archive/pages/documents/What's New/january-2019.md

 categoryName: What's new
 subCategoryName: ''
 indicator: both
-subtitle: 'TLS announcement, Secure Form (PCI) for connectors, audit trails work hours and campaign timeframes, queue health metrics by chat center in API, report builder: time zone support (phase 2) and enhanced field details tab '
+subtitle: TLS announcement, Secure Form (PCI) for connectors, audit trails work hours and campaign timeframes, queue health metrics by chat center, and new metrics in the report builder
 level3: ''
 permalink: whats-new-january-2019.html
 isTutorial: true